 But even more important than rankings, it’s our approach that helps deliver hope and healing for children and their families.
 That’s why we are often the first to develop the most advanced cancer therapies and technologies for children with relapsed and treatment-resistant conditions.
 It’s also why two-thirds of our patients come to Cincinnati Children’s for the hardest-to-treat cancers – refractory cancers that haven’t responded to traditional treatments or relapsed cancers that came back after initial treatments.

 Personalized Care Is More Than a Promise – It’s Our Standard of Care

 Every day, we’re pushing the boundaries of what medicine can do for children and families.
 One critical advancement in cancer care is the ability to tailor treatments to your child.
 Our researchers and oncologists work side by side to develop new ways to map the therapies that will help your child.

-- CAR T-cell therapy uses a patient’s own immune system to stop or slow aggressive and treatment-resistant cancers.
-Our program is one of the most experienced in the country and has expanded to additional leukemia conditions, giving more children the opportunity to benefit from this life-saving therapy.
+- CAR T-cell therapy uses a patient’s own immune system to kill aggressive and treatment-resistant cancers.
+Our program is one of the most experienced in the country and with a comprehensive portfolio for leukemia and lymphoma, giving more children the opportunity to benefit from this life-saving therapy.